JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 Under the Guruw’s instruction he ever pondereth on God— the service that pleaseth him.
 It is from the Guru’s instruction God’s service is obtained in the four ages :
 Irom no other source may it be obtained.
-Nanak, it is by service to the Guru and obeisance at his feet God’s name 1s obtained.
+Nanak, it is by service to the Guru and obeisance at his feet God’s name is obtained.

 The condition of the pious and the perverse compared :—